-- 5.174 The Development Strategy (Policy STR 1) set out in Section 4 of this Local Plan for distributing housing and employment development across the borough is based on the delivery of a significant extension to Paddock Wood and east Capel.
-It is considered that an extension to Paddock Wood, based on garden settlement principles, provides an appropriate, sustainable, and effective means of meeting housing needs across the borough during the plan period. - 5.175 Such an approach is acknowledged in the NPPF, which states that "the supply of large number of new homes can often be best achieved through planning for larger scale development, such a new settlements or major urban extensions" (paragraph 72). - 5.176 The site is well located to provide a substantial amount of housing close to, and well related to, Paddock Wood.
+- 5.177 The Development Strategy (Policy STR 1) set out in Section 4 of this Local Plan for distributing housing and employment development across the borough is based on the delivery of a significant extension to Paddock Wood and east Capel.
+It is considered that an extension to Paddock Wood, based on garden settlement principles, provides an appropriate, sustainable, and effective means of meeting housing needs across the borough during the plan period. - 5.178 Such an approach is acknowledged in the NPPF July 2021, which states that "the supply of large numbers of new homes can often be best achieved through planning for larger scale development, such as new settlements or significant extensions to existing villages and towns such a new settlements or major urban extensions" (paragraph 73 72). - 5.179 The site is well located to provide a substantial amount of housing close to, and well related to, Paddock Wood.
 The size of the proposed development means it will be able to contribute to the necessary infrastructure to ensure Paddock Wood can accommodate this growth, and provide and support various facilities, including retail, education, employment, health, and leisure.
 It will also deliver the necessary investment in infrastructure to ensure proper integration of the new growth areas with the existing settlement at Paddock Wood.
-The expansion was facilitated through the release of land from the Green Belt: the exceptional circumstances to justify this are set out in the Development Strategy Topic Paper. - 5.177 Masterplanning work to inform the proposed strategic growth in this location has been undertaken by David Lock Associates (Strategic Sites Masterplanning and Infrastructure Study February 2021).
+The expansion was facilitated through the release of land from the Green Belt: the exceptional circumstances to justify this are set out in the Development Strategy Topic Paper.

+- 5.180 Masterplanning work to inform the proposed strategic growth in this location has been undertaken by David Lock Associates (Strategic Sites Masterplanning and Infrastructure Study February 2021).
 This has assessed the deliverability of the extension to Paddock Wood and east Capel, in terms of site constraints and flood and highways modelling.
-The viability of the scheme has been tested, and whilst further detail on phasing and mix of dwellings is required, the deliverability and viability of the growth here is justified.

-5.178 Site promoters have indicated their support for the proposals, and so deliverability is anticipated to be achievable over the plan period, in line with the assumed phasing set out in the study undertaken by DLA.
+The viability of the scheme has been tested, and whilst further detail on phasing and mix of dwellings is required, the deliverability and viability of the growth here is justified. - 5.181 Site promoters have indicated their support for the proposals, and so deliverability is anticipated to be achievable over the plan period, in line with the assumed phasing set out in the study undertaken by DLA.
 At an early stage, the Council brought together key consultees, infrastructure providers, parish and town councils, and developers to discuss and input into the evolving work on this site, and the infrastructural requirements associated with this; this discussion and input has carried on throughout the development of this Plan.
 Please refer to the Strategic Sites Topic Paper for further information.